alucardontop/calculate-pie/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

 ## Summary
-This program will request the approximate number of calculations to run in calculating π.
-The final result will be displayed on the console.
-Does *not* use the Math class.
-Assumption is that the user inputs an int.
+Requests a number of calculations to run in calculating π.
+Result displayed in console.
+This program does *not* use the Math class.
+User must input an int.

  Uses the Gottfried Leibniz formula for calculation of π: